-A tax exemption for qualifying agricultural real property involves the execution of an agreement between the Board of County Commissioners and Township Trustees and the property owner.
+A tax exemption for qualifying agricultural real property involves the execution of an agreement between the county commissioners, township trustees, and property owner.
 The agreement must:

-1. Establish the percentage of the taxable value of the property that is to be exempted from taxation.
-This percentage can not exceed 75%.

-2. Specify the number of years the exemption will apply to the property.
+- 1. Establish the percentage of the taxable value of the property to be exempted from taxation.
+This percentage can not exceed 75%. - 2.
+Specify the number of years the exemption will apply to the property, not to exceed 10 years.

 In addition, there are some permissive topics that may be included in the tax exemption agreement.
 First, the agreement may specify the tax years to which the exemption will apply to the property.
-Second, the agreement may also extend the exemption beyond the expiration date of the ASA, but in this case the enrollment in the ASA must be renewed and continue during all tax years to which the exemption applies.
+Second, the agreement may also extend the exemption beyond the expiration date of the ASA.
+In this case, the enrollment in the ASA must be renewed and continue during all tax years to which the exemption applies.

 Finally, the agreement may establish a maximum dollar limit to which the exemption will apply.
-In addition, after the execution of an agreement establishing a maximum dollar limit, the owner of the property may request the Boards' to alter the agreement and increase the maximum dollar limit of the property to which the exemption applies.
+In addition, after the execution of an agreement establishing a maximum dollar limit, the owner of the property may request the commissioners and trustees to alter the agreement and increase the maximum dollar limit to which the exemption applies.

 If the agreement is reached at the time of the establishment of an ASA, the resolution approving the ASA must include a statement that describes the agreement.

-Prior to the execution of the tax exemption agreement, the Board of County Commissioners should adopt a resolution approving the tax exemption.
-The resolution could include a summary of the major provisions that will be in the agreement or the resolution could authorize the execution of the agreement if it has been prepared.
+Prior to signing a tax exemption agreement, the commissioners should adopt a resolution approving the tax exemption.
+The resolution could include a summary of the major provisions that will be in the agreement or the resolution could simply authorize the execution of the agreement.